camiloleon96/Product-Review-Transcription-Service/README.md

    - Use the `GET` method on `api/video/transcription/{video_id}` and add the video_id to get the transcription with the metadata.

+     **NOTE**:

+     - For simulation purposes, the worker will take 20 seconds to prepare the transcription.
+You can expect the first response to have the metadata but: `transcription:Null` and `transcription_state:'pending'`
+     - If the `video_id` does not exist in the db you will get a **404**

 ## Optional

 If you want to further verify the flow of events and inspect the database content, you can use the following services running within the Docker Compose cluster.